hamusuke0323/TwitterForMC2/README.md

-# Twitter for Minecraft 2
+# Twitter for MC 2
 Description is in preparation...

 This mod includes the work that is distributed in [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html)